youcan-shop/coding-challenges/Software Engineer/README.md

 - belongs to n categories

 ### Category definition
+A category is simply a name and eventual parent category

 - name (string)
 - parent category (null|category)

 ### Features

+#### CLI
+We should be able to create and delete a category from the command line

+We should be able to create and delete a product from the command line

+#### Web

-- Ability to create a product (from cli)
+We should be able to create a product

+We should be able to browse products through a product listing with ability to:

+* sort by name, by price
-- A listing products with ability to sort by price, or/and filter by a category (from web)
+* filter by a category

 ### Testing
-- product creation should be covered by automated tests
+Product creation should be covered by automated tests

-#### Notes
+#### Important notes

-- You should build a small and concise app the right way.
+- The coding style is much important
-- Wrap Eloquent queries in repository layer, so never use eloquent outside the repository
+- Wrap Eloquent queries in the repository layer, never use Eloquent from outside the repository layer
+- Use a service layer for manipulating category & product objects (create, delete, get)
 - CSS & colors are not evaluated.
 - Do not hesitate to automate the build phase (front / backend)
+- Build a small and concise app the right way.

 ## Technologies to use